Vyral/base-template/_posts/2021-02-19-how-home-sellers-benefit-from-home-construction-lines.md

 We talked to one builder who released a bunch of homes recently and sold them within minutes.
 There's such a demand for homes in our area that builders can’t build fast enough and buyers are trying to buy earlier and earlier in the process.

 **From a seller’s perspective, this is a perfect opportunity**.
 If you wanted to make a change, downsize, or just sell and move somewhere else, now’s the time to do so.
-The market needs an inventory ,and buyers are willing to pay a premium for the right home.
+The market needs an inventory, and buyers are willing to pay a premium for the right home.

 {% include pullquote.html %}

-On the flip side, interest rates are low if you are thinking about buying yourself.
-If you can sell now and wait a bit to see if more inventory comes on the market, that might lead to a perfect storm of selling high and buying low.
+On the flip side, interest rates are low if you are thinking about buying.
+If you can sell now and wait a bit to see if more inventory comes on the market, that might lead to a perfect combination of selling high and buying low.
 You can also capitalize on the market now with those historically low interest rates.

-If you have any questions about what’s going on in the market or your own personal situation, don’t hesitate to reach out via phone or email.
+If you have any questions about what’s going on in the market or your own situation, don’t hesitate to reach out via phone or email.
 I look forward to hearing from you soon.